beyarkay/update-existing-release/README.md

-# update-release
+# Create/Update release and upload assets

 An action to create a release or update it if it exists and publish assets into it.
-This ensures the tag is updated so that the release date is updated.
+This ensures the release and tag are updated so that the release date is updated.

 This is typically aimed at updating a `latest` or `nightly` release, possibly from different workflows.